Essie Justice Group is hiring a

 About Essie Justice Group

 Essie Justice Group is a non profit organization of women with incarcerated loved ones taking on the rampant injustices created by mass incarceration.
 Our award-winning Healing to Advocacy Model brings women together to heal, build collective power, and drive social change.
-Essie is Great Place to Work-Certified™ by Great Place to Work.
+Essie is Great Place to Work-Certified™ and a recognized leader in Black feminist institution building.